 DJ Lisa Pittman: The Lesbian Mayor of Las Vegas

-Like Persephone’s journey to the Underworld, DJ Lisa Pittman invites you to a girl party in the dessert, but this time it’s in Sin City.
+Like Persephone’s journey to the Underworld, DJ Lisa Pittman invites you to a girl party in the desert, but this time it’s in Sin City.
 Are you ready for decadence on a new level?
 Are you ready for Shedonism?

 Las Vegas Pride 2012, Rumor Resort, this will be the only place to be September 6 – 10.
 Shedonism returns for the second year and this year be prepared to be blown away by talent and loads of fun.
-Hunter Valentine and the cast from the Real L Word, a celebrity charity Texas Hold Em Tournament benefiting National Center for Lesbian Rights, four days of dance parties, pool parties, there’s something for everyone.
+Hunter Valentine and the cast from The Real L Word, a celebrity charity Texas Hold Em Tournament benefiting National Center for Lesbian Rights, four days of dance parties, pool parties, there’s something for everyone.

 DJ Lisa Pittman is quickly becoming the “unofficial” lesbian mayor of Las Vegas.
 A staple on the scene in Las Vegas clubs for the last 10 years.
 She is finally bringing her dream to fruition.